Do you remember a time when you unwrapped a gift and a warm fuzzy feeling spread through your heart and filled you with joy?

 There is nothing like receiving a gift that was made especially for you.

-So, when an occasion comes up where you want to give a gift, your sewing abilities provide the perfect opportunity for you to make a personalized gift that will bring someone that unforgettable warm fuzzy feeling.
+When an occasion comes up where you want to give a gift, your sewing abilities provide the perfect opportunity for you to make a personalized gift that will bring someone that unforgettable warm fuzzy feeling.

 A little more than a year ago, I rediscovered how much fun it is to sew.
 Sewing became a way for me to practice self-care and be creative at the same time.